alephium/www/src/content/news/the-leman-network-upgrade-ama-most-relevant-topics-and-questions-1fbbc68d4237/index.md

 title: 'The Leman Network Upgrade AMA: Most relevant topics and questions'
 ---

-The <a href="/news/post/announcing-the-leman-network-upgrade-c01a81e65f0e" >Leman Upgrade</a> is a significant update in the main components of the Alephium blockchain.
+The [Leman Upgrade](/news/post/announcing-the-leman-network-upgrade-c01a81e65f0e) is a significant update in the main components of the Alephium blockchain.
 It’s been in the works since the mainnet launch, and last week there was a Tech Talk with Cheng and Hongchao where a lot was discussed and revealed.
-This article summarizes the most important topics and you can watch the full video recording <a href="https://www.youtube.com/watch?v=n7ycJUIfbVg" >here</a>.
+This article summarizes the most important topics and you can watch the full video recording [here](https://www.youtube.com/watch?v=n7ycJUIfbVg).

 ### A (big) step forward